developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 ---

 ## Overview
-This guide covers advanced DataWedge features such as the Import and Export of Profiles and DataWedge configuration files, mass deployment of DataWedge settings to an enterprise, and Advanced Data Formatting, which allows acquired data to be manipulated based on its contents.
+This guide covers advanced DataWedge features such as Profile and Config-file Import/Export, mass deployment of DataWedge settings, and Advanced Data Formatting, which allows acquired data to be manipulated based on its contents.

 For this guide, a basic knowledge of DataWedge Profiles, Plug-ins and other concepts is required.
-Please see the [About](..about) and [Setup](../setup) guides for more information.
+If necessary, please see the [About](../about) and [Setup](../setup) guides for more information.

-## DataWedge Settings Panel
+## DataWedge Settings
 Most of the functionality referenced here is accessed through the DataWedge Settings panel.

-To access DataWedge Settings:
+**To access DataWedge Settings**:

-&49;.
+&#49;.
 From the Profiles screen, **tap the "hamburger" menu and select Settings**.
-The DataWedge Settings panel appears as in Step 2.
+The DataWedge Settings panel appears as in Step 2, below.
 <img style="height:350px" src="datawedge_settings.png"/>
 <br>

-&50;.
+&#50;. **Tap the desired feature** to invoke or change its status.
 <img style="height:350px" src="datawedge_settings_panel.png"/>
+_The DataWedge Settings panel_.
 <br>

+**Functions of the DataWedge Settings panel**:

-**DataWedge enabled -** Controls the DataWedge service.
+* **DataWedge enabled -** Controls the DataWedge service.
 Uncheck this box to disable DataWedge and return control of scanning hardware to the system.

-**Enable logging -** Enables DataWedge to output logs for viewing in Logcat, Android Studio or a compatible viewer.
+* **Enable logging -** Enables DataWedge to output logs for viewing in Logcat, Android Studio or a compatible viewer.

-**Import -** Imports a DataWedge configuration file from device Storage, replacing the current configuration.
+* **Import -** Invokes navigation to a DataWedge configuration file to import from device storage, replacing the current configuration.

-**Export -** Exports the current DataWedge configuration to device storage.
+* **Export -** Exports the current DataWedge configuration to device storage.

-**Import Profile -** Imports an individual DataWedge Profile from device storage.
+* **Import Profile -** Invokes navigation to a DataWedge Profile to import from device storage.
 If a Profile of the same name already exists in DataWedge, it will be replaced by the imported one.

-**Export Profile -** Exports an individual DataWedge profile to device storage.
+* **Export Profile -** Exports an individual DataWedge profile to device storage.

-**Restore -** Returns DataWedge on the device to factory default settings.
+* **Restore -** Returns DataWedge on the device to factory default settings.

 ### Logging
-DataWedge provides the option of outputting system log messages to the device for viewing through the Logcat command line tool, Android Studio or another compatible viewer, usually over a USB connection.
+DataWedge provides the option of outputting system log messages for viewing through the Logcat command line tool, Android Studio or another compatible viewer, usually over a USB connection.

 **To Enable/Disable logging**:

-&#50;.
 From the DataWedge Settings panel, **tap Enable Logging** to enable or disdable logging as desired.
 <img style="height:350px" src="datawedge_logging.png"/>
 <br>

 ### Import Configuration
-DataWedge can accept settings created on another device and distributed throughout an entperirse by importing a DataWedge Configuration file.
-This file contain Profiles, Plug-ins and other DataWedge settings stored on the device in a file called `datawedge.db`.
+DataWedge can accept settings created on another device and distributed throughout an enterprise by importing a DataWedge Configuration file.
+This file contains Profiles, Plug-ins and other DataWedge settings stored on the device.

+The DataWedge configuration file is always called `datawedge.db`.

-**To Import a DataWedge Confoguration file**:
+**To Import a DataWedge Configuration file**:

 &#49;.
 From the DataWedge Settings panel, **tap Import**.
 A screen appears similar to the one in Step 2, below.
 <img style="height:350px" src="datawedge_import_config.png"/>